turingschool/curriculum/source/reading/learning_jquery.markdown

 Spend the remaining time applying techniques in a real-world project.
 You can work on this individually, in pairs, or in a mob.

 * Grab your submission from the previous project, StoreEngine
-* Implement at least three features or enhancements using jQuery
+* Try implmenting a few small or one large UX/UI feature enhancement using jQuery

 A few ideas: